sbhowan/conyce-data/README.md

 conyce-data
 ===========

-Two command-line tools for corpus linguists to extract existential constructions from the Corpus of NYC English and join the output with a speaker demographics CSV (both locally saved).
+Command-line tools for corpus linguists to extract existential constructions from the Corpus of NYC English, join the output with a speaker demographics CSV, and reshape the data from one-row-per-speaker to one-row-per-token for statistical analysis using R. Both the corpus TextGrids and demographics file are locally saved for privacy reasons, but can be requested [here](https://conyce.commons.gc.cuny.edu).

 extract_existentials.py
 =======================